-EDU 381 Classroom Management (3)

-This course is designed to give the prospective teacher an understanding of the theories of discipline, practical management of a classroom, and the establishment of a quality learning environment.
+EDU 381 Classroom Management (3) This course is designed to give the prospective teacher an understanding of the theories of discipline, practical management of a classroom, and the establishment of a quality learning environment.
+Prerequisite: Accepted into TEP.

-EDU 390 Field Experience III (1)

-Participation experience in selected attendance centers.
+EDU 390 Field Experience III (1) Participation experience in selected attendance centers.
 Focus will be on individual, small group, and whole group teaching (40 clock hours).
 Must take with EDU 391.
 A grade of "DE" is given for a field experience that is incomplete at the end of the semester.
-Prerequisite: EDU 291, acceptance into the Teacher Education Program.
+Prerequisite: EDU 291, accepted into TEP..

-EDU 391 Field Experience Seminar (1)

-This seminar enables the student the opportunity to reflectively and critically analyze teaching strategies in practical situations.
+EDU 391 Field Experience Seminar (1) This seminar enables the student the opportunity to reflectively and critically analyze teaching strategies in practical situations.
 Taken in conjunction with EDU 390.
-Prerequisite: EDU 291, acceptance into the Teacher Education Program.
+Prerequisite: EDU 291, accepted into TEP.